Bonino Mombrizio

 Bonino Mombrizio (Mombritius) (1424 - between 1482 and 1502, perhaps 1500) was an Italian philologist, humanist, and editor of ancient writings.
 He was also a lawyer and a bureaucrat and the father of four daughters.

 Biography

-Mombrizio was descended from a noble but not very wealthy family of Milan, and studied the Latin and Greek classics at Ferrara, with zeal and success.
+Mombrizio was descended from a noble but not very wealthy family of Milan, and studied the Latin and Greek classics at Ferrara.
 Later he became a teacher of Latin at Milan, and was highly esteemed, not only for his extensive knowledge and his literary works, but also for his earnest religious life, as may be gleaned from the letters of his contemporaries.
 He suffered many misfortunes, which, however, did not affect his industry.

-Mombrizio's literary importance lies especially in his editions of ancient writings.
-The following may be mentioned: